single-spa/single-spa-inspector/README.md

    WEXT_SHIPIT_CHROME_REFRESH_TOKEN=xxxxx
    ```

+1. Run `npx patch-package` due to an import bug in @wext/shipit that we have patched locally

+- this would need to be run after every `npm install`

 1. Run `npm run deploy`

 - Alternatively, to deploy individual browsers you can run `npm run deploy:firefox` or `npm run deploy:chrome`